a2iEditing/CEI/README.md

 ### Run the Analysis
 After initialization, launch the analysis workflow.
-Example for AWS - for GCP, use the files within the GCP directory.
+Example for AWS - for GCP, change the files path accordingly (use the files within the GCP directory).
 [Profiles](#profiles) and [parameters](#parameters-details) detailed below.

 **1. Update user parameters configuration file:**